petermartens98/MLB-Moneyball-Analytics/README.md

 Python jupyter notebook that takes in 2021 MLB batting data (OBP and HITs) and by using a multivariate linear regression model,    can predict batting average on test data with an R squared of 0.74

+### The-Baseball-Labor-Markets-Valuation-of-On-Base-and-Slugging-Percentage ~ Hakes and Sauer Table 3.ipynb

+Python Jupyter notebook that reproduces table 3 of Hakes and Sauer (Moneyball analysis) by running linear regressions on Salary ~ OBP and SLG from 2000 to 2004.
+Utilizing pandas, numpy, seaborn, matplotlib, abn statsmodel libraries.